 Free Access to Chase ATM Network

-Like other Chase customers, cardholders of the Chase Liquid prepaid have access to more than 15,500 ATMs in Chase’s network across the country, and more than 11,500 of these locations accept deposits.
+As part of this Chase Liquid Card Review, we took a look at atm network accessibility.
 While some prepaid card issuers handle deposits at their ATMs, not all do.
 So, this is an important feature to keep in mind when considering this particular card.

 Monthly Service Fee is Unavoidable